homsar/homsar.github.io/_posts/2025-12-22-panettone.md

 this was overcome with a mix of applying the limited Italian I've learned from Duolingo, and using Apple Translate.
-The second iddue was that some ingredients are not easily available in the UK.
+The second issue was that some ingredients are not easily available in the UK.
 (For example,
 it recommends "Schär mix B" bread flour, as unlike other gluten-free flours,